-While DP2 focused mostly on Wade’s pun against films *Spoiler alert* (i.e. Wade wanted to mimick Logan’s ending), our superhero addressed a concern that is very obvious but we seem very oblivious to.
-After being dropped by the team X-men with his loyal pal Colossus and my favourite Negasonic Teenage Warhead, Wade formed a new group and called it X-force because (this production seemed to be the first ever entity to acknowledge that) despite the heterogeneity of X-men’s heroes, the creator was very sexist, whether or not it was intended.
-Thank you, Wade and to the writers of DP2 for bringing this up.
+While DP2 focused mostly on Wade’s pun against films *Spoiler alert* (i.e., Wade wanted to mimic Logan’s ending), our superhero addressed, but we seem very oblivious to.
+After being dropped by the team X-men with his loyal pal Colossus and my favorite Negasonic Teenage Warhead, Wade formed a new group and called it X-force because (this production seemed to be the first ever entity to acknowledge that) despite the heterogeneity of X-men’s heroes, the creator was very sexist, whether or not it was intended.
+Thank you, Wade, and to the writers of DP2 for bringing this up.
 Cheers to human equality!

-While there are still Neoliberalistic approches to the film, I think it delved more on Humanitarian and Existential issues rather than Political ones.
-Much like Nobuhiro Watsuki’s Rurouni Kenshin, *Spoiler alert* Wade started killing humanity’s villains: warlords, people engaging in prostitution, etc. which aggravated after the sudden death of his wife Copycat.
+While there is still a Neoliberal approach to the film, I think it delved more on Humanitarian and Existential issues rather than Political ones.
+Much like Nobuhiro Watsuki’s Rurouni Kenshin, *Spoiler alert* Wade started killing humanity’s villains: warlords, people engaging in prostitution, etc. which aggravated after the sudden death of his wife, Copycat.
 It wasn’t until Wade met fellow mutant, 14-yr-old Russell Collins, a.k.a.
-Firefist, that changed his perspective.
+Firefist that changed his perspective.
 Russell was an orphan that was heavily ridiculed and bullied by the head of their orphanage and grew to be full of angst and driven by revenge.
 Despite their short bond, Wade regretted to have rejected Russell and realized that Russell was to become his redemption, after somehow blaming himself for his wife’s death.

 Wade was determined that he can change Russell that he actually caught a bullet for the kid.

-The grave sacrifice was Neoliberalistic in a sense that Wade put an emphasis on the concept that everyone should be given a chance to change their lives for the better.
-While I was watching Rurouni Kenshin way back in 2012 and 2014, and just currrently DP2 with almost the same theme, I thought that it was the exact opposite of the politics that I am under, i.e. our current president, Rodrigo Duterte, who chooses to kill the so-called plagues of society, especially the ones involved in drugs.
-This makes him very infamous to the international Neoliberal powers such as the USA and the United Nations.
+The grave sacrifice was very Neoliberal in a sense that Wade put an emphasis on the concept that everyone should be given a chance to change their lives for the better.
+While I was watching Rurouni Kenshin way back in 2012 and 2014, and just currently DP2 with almost the same theme, I thought that it was the exact opposite of the politics that I am under, i.e., our current president, Rodrigo Duterte, who chooses to kill the so-called plagues of society, especially the ones involved in drugs.
+This makes him very infamous to the global Neoliberal powers such as the USA and the United Nations.

-In a religious sense, it is under the ten commandments that thou shall not kill and it is highly embedded in our society that it is wrong to kill and that we have no right to take someone’s life despite of her/his sordidness.
-Hence, most people might see DP2 as a good exemplar to humanity as it focuses on the basic universal rules of karma.
-I appreciate it that the film dwelled more on this side and less on the political because USA comic writers tend to have their political biases and mediative nature blatantly shown (in Geopolitics) when it comes to their stories.
+In a religious sense, it is under the ten commandments that thou shall not kill and it is profoundly embedded in our society that it is wrong to kill and that we have no right to take someone’s life despite her/his sordidness.
+Hence, most people might see DP2 as an excellent exemplar to humanity as it focuses on the basic universal rules of karma.
+I appreciate it that the film dwelled more on this side and less on the political because USA comic writers tend to have their political biases and mediation blatantly shown (in Geopolitics) when it comes to their stories.